Orchid family (Orchidaceae)

 Faunal Associations: Very little is known about floral-faunal relationships.
 If the flowers are not cross-pollinated by insect visitors, they fail to develop seed capsules.
 Unfortunately, such insect visitors are uncommon and largely unknown at the present time.
 Charles Robertson observed the Anthomyiid fly Pegoplata juvenalis and the plant bug Lopidea medius (aka Lopidea media) visiting the flowers, but he did not regard them as effective pollinators.
 Christensen (1994) has suggested that the floral pollinators are flesh flies (Sarcophagidae) because the pale purple color and veins of the flowers may resemble carrion.
 It is possible that the flowers produce an odor that the relatively insensitive human nose cannot detect.
 The succulent basal leaves are browsed by both White-Tailed Deer and the Cottontail Rabbit.
 Where these animals are abundant, populations of this orchid may experience a significant decline from excessive herbivory.

-Photographic Location: A small meadow at Orchid Hill in Vermilion County, Illinois, and a savanna at Meadowbrook Park in Urbana, Illinois.
+Photographic Location: A small meadow in Vermilion County, Illinois, and a savanna in Champaign County, Illinois.